deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 To explore the mechanisms that make restricted Boltzmann machines tick, click [here](../understandingRBMs.html).

-Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many restricted Boltzmann machines strung together.
+Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many restricted Boltzmann machines stacked on top of one another.